skip to content

 00:50:30 - Chris Ferdinandi

 Yeah.
-So I can.
-I can also customize the output format so, like, you know, spit out different files for the podcast versus, like something that's going on YouTube or a course.
-And.
-And it also records like, the computer sound cards.
-If I've ever doing like, accessibility courses and I need to demonstrate what voiceover is doing.
-It's really helpful to be able to do that.
+So I can also customize the output format, spit out different files for the podcast versus something that's going on YouTube or a course.
+And it also records the computer sound card.
+So if I'm ever doing accessibility courses and I need to demonstrate what VoiceOver is doing, it's really helpful to be able to do that.

 00:50:52 - Scott Steinlage

 Oh, yeah.
 I love coming in there with a voiceover afterward easily too.
-Like, Streamyard makes that so easy to do.
+StreamYard makes that so easy to do.

 00:50:57 - Chris Ferdinandi

 Yeah.
-And if it's like, in the way, I can like, individually, like, okay, cut this volume out.
+And if it's in the way, I can individually, like, okay, cut this volume out.
 Bump this up.
 Lower that.
-Because voiceover can be really loud.
+Because VoiceOver can be really loud.

 00:51:05 - Scott Steinlage